robger98/CS5313_Localization_Env/README.md

 ## Other Notes
 The coordinate system used in this environment is (Row, Column), not (x, y).

 All the generated mazes are completely enclosed by walls.
 This is to prevent action noise from causing the robot to go out of bounds.
-I'm mainly mentioning this so if you edit the the maze generation code you make sure to leave the bounding wall.
+I'm mainly mentioning this so if you edit the the maze generation code you make sure to leave the bounding walls.

 ## Support
 If you find a bug please email me at rrg053@utulsa.edu or robertrgeraghty@gmail.com, as I don't generally check the class discussion board on harvey.